 Look for it in the constellation of Orion.

-- The Andromeda Galaxy – our nearest neighboring galaxy, visible as a faint smudge in the sky.
+- The Andromeda Galaxy – our nearest neighboring galaxy, is visible as a faint smudge in the sky.

 - The Pleiades – a bright open cluster of stars.
-It is known as the Seven Sisters and subject of traditional people’s stories.
+It is known as the Seven Sisters and the subject of traditional people’s stories.
 Look for it in the constellation of Taurus.

 - The Hercules Cluster – a globular cluster of stars.
 Look for it in the constellation Hercules.

 - The Great Cluster in Perseus – another bright open cluster of stars.
 You’ll find it in the constellation Perseus.

 - The Ring Nebula – a planetary nebula in the constellation Lyra.

 - The Double Cluster – a pair of open clusters in the constellation Perseus

 - The Beehive Cluster – another open cluster of stars in the constellation Cancer